Beginner's Morse Code

 Electronic keyers (oscillators) produce near perfect wave forms of dits and dahs.
 The 'paddle' or key is plugged into the electronic keyer and manipulated sideways to regulate them.
 When in the rest position, no code is sent but when pushed to the right and left, a stream of dits and dahs respectively is sent.
 This is a fully automatic keyer.
 The skill is in manipulating the paddle to produce the series of dits and dahs to correspond with the text you want to send.
 Practise will enable you to control the paddle.
 Higher speeds can be achieved by using an electronic keyer.

 Morse code can also be sent by using a computer keyboard to type your message.
-When receiving morse code, it can be decoded and displayed on your computer screen using suitable software such as MixW.
+When receiving the code, it can be decoded and displayed on your computer screen using suitable software such as MixW.

 An electronic keyer Computer generated CW

 The Internet can provide you with many resources to help you with learning morse code.
 The website Dxzone/learning morse code has many sites devoted to doing just that.
 Various methods are available to help you learn the code. eg. LCWO.net.
 To practise sending CW, you will need a morse code (audio) oscillator and a hand key which can be obtained from a Ham Radio retailer such as MFJ.
 You can build your own oscillator if you prefer.
 The ARRL handbook has suitable circuits.
 This ARRL Link can be particularly helpful with learning the code.